cmdr-nova/cmdr-nova.github.io/webdev/goinglive/guide2.md

 If you're on Windows, go ahead and download <a href="https://cyberduck.io/" target="_blank">Cyberduck</a>.
 Then (and I'm saying this based off of memory, because I'm not on Windows and haven't used it in quite some time) create a new connection.
 For the server, input "https://neocities.org/webdav" and for username and password, use your Neocities login name, and then password.

-If done correctly, you should be able to connect directly to your site directory, and in doing so, it'll be ultra easy to just drag and drop your whole entire sit right into that window.
+If done correctly, you should be able to connect directly to your site directory, and in doing so, it'll be ultra easy to just drag and drop your whole entire site right into that window.

 Now, if you're on Linux, this is *even easier*.
 No downloads required.